bdfinst/confluence2md/README.md

 # Confluence to Markdown converter

-Forked from [confluence-to-markdown](https://github.com/meridius/confluence-to-markdown) and updated to ES from CoffeeScript
+Forked from [confluence-to-markdown](https://github.com/meridius/confluence-to-markdown) and updated to ES from CoffeeScript Tests are still WIP

-Convert [Confluence HTML export](#conflhowto) to Markdown with optional frontmatter for static site generation
+Convert [Confluence HTML export](#conflhowto) to markdown with optional frontmatter for static site generators

 ## Dependencies

-The [pandoc] command line tool must be installed.
-Check it by running:
+Install the [pandoc] command line tool

 ```bash
 pandoc --version